 Proteolipids and Protein Lipidation

 In 1951, proteins that were soluble in organic solvents such as chloroform-methanol were found in rat brain myelin by Folch and Lees (perhaps better known for devising the most common method for lipid extraction), who coined the term ‘proteolipid’, but it was a further twenty years before it was shown that these contained covalently bound fatty acids and so differed from the plasma lipoproteins.
-Such lipid-modified proteins are now known to be widespread in nature with many vital functions in animals, plants and bacteria.
+Such lipid-modified proteins, formed in post-translational reactions, are now known to be widespread in nature with many vital functions in animals, plants and bacteria.
 Proteolipids can be defined as all proteins containing covalently bound lipid moieties such as fatty acids, isoprenoids, cholesterol and glycosylphosphatidylinositols (the last have their own web page).
-Protein lipidation provides an interface between the lipophilic membranes of cells and otherwise hydrophilic proteins that enables signalling and many other activities at the membrane surface.
+Protein lipidation provides an interface between the lipophilic membranes of cells and otherwise hydrophilic proteins that enables signalling and many other metabolic events at the membrane surface; dysregulation impacts upon physiology and disease.
 Here, proteolipids from animals and plants are discussed, but bacterial lipopeptides and proteolipids are sufficiently different to have their own web page.
 The term ‘lipoprotein’ is sometimes used to describe such compounds on occasion, but to avoid confusion this might be better reserved for the non-covalently linked lipid-protein complexes of the type found in plasma.

 1. Introducing Protein-Lipid Modifications

 Figure 1.
-Formulae of myristoylated, palmitoylated and prenylated proteins
+Structures of myristoylated, palmitoylated and prenylated proteins

 Figure 2.
 Protein acylation forms